Kane County Child Removal Lawyers

 Contact a Kane County Parental Relocation Attorney

-If you are seeking to relocate with your child or prevent your co-parent from moving your child away from you, contact Shaw Family Law, P.C. by calling 630-584-5550 to schedule a free consultation.
+If you are seeking to relocate with your child or prevent your co-parent from moving your child away from you, contact Shaw Sanders, P.C. by calling 630-584-5550 to schedule a free consultation.
 We will discuss the specific circumstances of your prospective move and your legal options going forward.
 Our firm works with clients throughout Northern Illinois including Kane, DuPage, DeKalb, and Kendall Counties.